A Late Bloomer

 floor.

-stared coldly as it mounted its course.
+coldly as it mounted its course.

 A lizard crawled by, leaving a little trail in the sand with its tail.

-"What worthy deed can I do?" the cactus called.
+"What worthy deed can I do?"
+The cactus called.

-you can't do anything!
-The hawks circle way overhead, tracing delicate patterns
+anything!
+The hawks circle way overhead, tracing delicate patterns for us all to

-for us all to admire.
-The moon hangs high like a lantern at night, so we can see
+admire.
+The moon hangs high like a lantern at night, so we can see our ways home

-Buy you?
 You do nothing but get uglier every day."

 And so it went on, year after year.
 At last the cactus grew old, and it knew its